About the Council on Criminal Justice and Behavioral Health (CCJBH)

 The leaders in criminal justice and behavioral health participating in this effort strive to end the criminalization of individuals with mental illness by supporting proven strategies that promote early intervention, access to effective treatments, a planned re-entry and the preservation of public safety.

-Chairperson: Kathleen Allison, Secretary, California Department of Corrections and Rehabilitation (CDCR)
+Chairperson: Jeff Macomber, Secretary, California Department of Corrections and Rehabilitation (CDCR)

 Michelle Baass, Director, Department of Health Care Services (DHCS)